Rank growth of elliptic curves in $S_4$ and $A_4$ quartic extensions of the rationals: Introduction

-In this paper, we investigate the rank growth of elliptic curves in $S_4$ and $A_4$ quartic extensions of the rationals.
-In what follows, $K/\mathbb{Q}$ will always be an $S_4$ or $A_4$ quartic extension, i.e. one for which the normal closure of $K$ over $\mathbb{Q}$ is an $S_4$ or $A_4$ Galois extension, and we'll consider $\mathrm{rk}(E/K) - \mathrm{rk}(E/\mathbb{Q})$ for many $K$.
-In particular, for an elliptic curve $E$ with rank zero over the rationals, subject to some mild constraints, we prove there are infinitely many $S_4$ (or $A_4$) quartic extensions for which $E$ does not gain rank.
-Further, we can give a lower bound on the number of such extensions with bounded discriminant with some fixed cubic resolvent field.
+In particular, for an elliptic curve $E$ with Selmer rank zero over the rationals, subject to some mild constraints, we prove there are infinitely many $S_4$ (or $A_4$) quartic extensions over which $E$ does not gain rank.
+Further, we give a lower bound on the number of such extensions with bounded discriminant with some fixed cubic resolvent field.